Second Sight (software)

-Second Sight was a commercial bulletin board system (BBS) program written by Scott Watson, who founded The FreeSoft Company of Beaver Falls, Pennsylvania for the Apple Macintosh.
-It was the second program from Watson, the first being the Red Ryder terminal emulator.
-When first released it was known as Red Ryder Host, later becoming White Knight, and finally Second Sight.
-Second Sight was a traditional text-based BBS system, unlike products like TeleFinder and FirstClass which supported a graphical interface.
+Second Sight, originally Red Ryder Host, was a commercial bulletin board system (BBS) written by Scott Watson, who founded The FreeSoft Company of Beaver Falls, Pennsylvania, for the Macintosh.
+It was the second program from Watson, the first being the Red Ryder (later White Knight) terminal emulator.
+Second Sight was a traditional text-based BBS system, unlike products like TeleFinder and FirstClass which supported a graphical-user interface.
+Starting with version 3.0 in 1994, the program supported multiple nodes running on the same Mac, limited by the number of NuBus slots occupied with a serial port card.

-Next, Watson came up with a program for anyone to create a BBS.
-It was called Red Ryder Host, but later renamed Second Sight.
-Scott introduced the new program in the same way as Red Ryder, by posting it on bulletin boards.
+Scott introduced Second Sight in the same way as Red Ryder, by posting it on bulletin boards.
+The software was originally released as shareware under the name Red Ryder Host.
 By then, Watson operated his own bulletin board.
+Watson explained how his marketing evolved: